What is Malware?

 - A loss of disk space.
 If you feel your available disk space has suddenly diminished, it could be because malware is on your hard drive.

 - A swell in internet activity on your network.
-Some malware automatically accesses the internet, so if there is an unusual increase in internet activity that does not correlate with user behavior, you may have malware.
+Some automatically accesses the internet, causing an unusual increase in internet activity that does not correlate with user behavior.

 - When your system is working harder than it normally would.
 This could be due to malware taking up valuable resources.